Family of attainable geometric quantum speed limits

-In this paper, we establish a family of attainable geometrical QSLTs for open systems based on our developed distance measure of quantum states, which, as an important ingredient of the QSLT, is constructed by redefining the geometry of quantum states.
-A prominent feature of the quantum state geometry is the dependence on an alternative function, which can induce a large family of QSLTs.
-Maximizing the alternative function typically gives a QSLT, which can reduce to the bound given in Ref. \cite{PhysRevLett.120.060409} in unitary dynamics.
-In addition, we mainly consider three particular choices of the alternative function and obtain the corresponding QSLTs, which indicates that two QSLTs can reduce to the previous QSLTs and the third one provides a unified QSLT of a two-level system for unitary and non-unitary evolution.
+In this paper, we establish a family of attainable geometrical QSLTs for open systems based on our developed distance measure of quantum states, which, as a vital ingredient of the QSLT, is constructed by redefining the geometry of quantum states.
+A prominent feature of the quantum state geometry is the dependence on a function, which can induce a large family of QSLTs.
+Maximizing the function $f$ typically gives a QSLT, which can reduce to the bound given in Ref. \cite{PhysRevLett.120.060409} for unitary dynamics.
+In addition, we mainly consider three particular choices of the function $f$ and obtain the corresponding QSLTs, which indicates that two QSLTs can reduce to the previous QSLTs and the third one provides a unified QSLT of a two-level system for unitary and non-unitary evolution.
 Namely, it can be saturated by both the unitary and nonunitary dynamics.
-It reveals that the unitary and nonunitary dynamics can drive the two-level system to evolve with the "fastest" speed.
-All three QSLTs are attainable for open systems in the sense that any given initial state can evolve along the geodesic, as shown in FIG. \ref{qsl_fig} (a); in particular, the third QSLT is saturated by pure depolarizing dynamics.
+It reveals that the unitary and nonunitary dynamics can drive the two-level system to evolve along the geodesics.
+This can be seen as the optimal evolution trajectory connecting two points.
+All three QSLTs are attainable for open systems because any initial state can evolve along the geodesic, as shown in Fig. \ref{qsl_fig} (a); in particular, the third QSLT is saturated by pure depolarizing dynamics.
 This paper is organized as follows.
-We first present the state map, define the distance of density matrices, and then establish a family of the geometrical QSLTs with an alternative function.
-Then, we explicitly study three QSLTs by choosing the alternative function, demonstrating the attainability by specific dynamics.
+We first present the state map, define the distance of density matrices, and then establish a family of function-dependent QSLTs.
+Then, we explicitly study three QSLTs by choosing a particular function and demonstrating attainability through specific dynamics.
 Finally, we take numerical examples of dynamics to discuss the QSLT's tightness.